brightmarch/rest-easy/README.md

 {% endautoescape %}
 ```

 You will notice there are two `_links` records.
 One points directly back to itself, and the other provides an alternative URL to the same resource.
+Again, by building this JSON view like you would an HTML view, you gain the ability to render as many links as you want without relying on complex serialization code.

 ## Errors
 This library supports handling HTTP errors properly.
 It comes with several exceptions for handling errors.
 They include: